Croatia: Economy

 According to 2017 data, 1.9% of the workforce were employed in agriculture, 27.3% by industry and 70.8% in services.
 Shipbuilding, food processing, pharmaceuticals, information technology, biochemical, and timber industry dominate the industrial sector.
-In 2018, Croatian exports were valued at 108 billion kunas (€14.61 billion) with 176 billion kunas (€23.82 billion) worth of imports.
+In 2018, Croatian exports were valued at 108 Billion kunas (€14.61 Billion) with 176 Billion kunas (€23.82 Billion) worth of imports.
 Croatia's largest trading partner was the rest of the European Union, led by Germany, Italy, and Slovenia.
+According to Eurostat, Croatia has the highest quantity of water resources per capita in the EU (30,000 m3).

 As a result of the war, economic infrastructure sustained massive damage, particularly the tourism industry.
 From 1989 to 1993, the GDP fell 40.5%.
 The Croatian state still controls significant economic sectors, with government expenditures accounting for 40% of GDP.
 A particular concern is a backlogged judiciary system, with inefficient public administration and corruption, upending land ownership.
-In the 2018 Corruption Perceptions Index, published by Transparency International, the country ranked 60th.
-At the end of June 2020, the national debt stood at 85,3% of GDP.
+In the 2022 Corruption Perceptions Index, published by Transparency International, the country ranked 57th.
+At the end of June 2020, the national debt stood at 85.3% of GDP.